+NTLM has messages and a state machine, like other protocols, but it does not have a network protocol stack layer.
 The NTLM protocols are embedded protocols.
+Rather, NTLM is implemented as a subroutine package that creates, reads and manipulates NTLM packets - but communicates those packets as byte arrays between the NTLM code and the caller.
+The caller is typically the code of some other protocol - one that has a defined layer in the network stack.
 Unlike stand-alone application protocols such as [MS-SMB] or HTTP, NTLM messages are embedded in the packets of an application protocol that requires authentication of a user.
 The application protocol semantics determine how and when the NTLM messages are encoded, framed, and transported from the client to the server and vice versa.
 See section 4 for an example of how NTLM messages are embedded in the SMB Version 1.0 Protocol as specified in [MS-SMB].

 The NTLM implementation also differs from normal protocol implementations, in that the best way to implement it is as a function library called by some other protocol implementation (the application protocol), rather than as a layer in a network protocol stack.
 For more information about GSS-API calls, see section 3.4.6.
 The NTLM function library receives parameters from the application protocol caller and returns an authentication message that the caller places into fields of its own messages as it chooses.
 Nevertheless, if one looks at just the NTLM messages apart from the application protocol in which they are embedded, there is an NTLM protocol and that is what is specified by this document.

-There are two major variants of the NTLM authentication protocol: the connection-oriented variant and the connectionless variant.
+There are two major variants of the NTLM authentication protocol: the connection-oriented transport protocol variant and the connectionless protocol variant.
 In the connectionless (datagram) variant:

 - NTLM does not use the internal sequence number maintained by the NTLM implementation.
-Instead, it uses a sequence number passed in by the protocol implementation in which NTLM is embedded. - Keys for session security are established at client initialization time (while in connection-oriented mode they are established only at the end of authentication exchange), and session security can be used as soon as the session keys are established. - It is not possible to send a NEGOTIATE message (see section 2.2.1.1).
+Instead, it uses a sequence number passed in by the protocol implementation in which NTLM is embedded. - Keys for session security are established at client initialization time (while in connection-oriented mode they are established only at the end of authentication exchange), and session security can be used as soon as the session keys are established. - It is not possible to send a NEGOTIATE\MESSAGE message (section 2.2.1.1).